95-865: Unstructured Data Analytics

 Mon Mar 24 HW1 due Monday Mar 24, 11:59pm

-Lecture 6: Manifold learning, intro to clustering
+Lecture 6: Wrap up manifold learning, intro to clustering

 Wed Mar 26 Lecture 7: Clustering